builtbypath/neopets/README.md

 ---

 ### ✏️ `highlight-text-to-search-sdb.js`
-Lets you highlight any item name on the site and instantly search for it in your Safety Deposit Box.
+Lets you highlight any item name on the site and search for it in your Safety Deposit Box.

 **Preview:**
 <img src="https://i.imgur.com/NIAsgIe.gif" width="50%">